mkohlhaas/Flex-Bison-Meson/README.md

 - Each pattern in the Rules Section must start at the beginning of the line, since flex considers any line that starts with whitespace to be code to be copied into the generated C program.
 - In the declaration section, code inside of %{ and %} is copied through verbatim near the beginning of the generated C source file.
 - If action code returns, scanning resumes on the next call to yylex(); if it doesn't return, scanning resumes immediately (typically used for comments).
+- Each symbol in a bison rule has a value; the value of the target symbol (the one to the left of the colon) is called $$ in the action code, and the values on the right are numbered $1, $2, and so forth, up to the number of symbols in the rule.
+The values of tokens are whatever was in yylval when the scanner returned the token.
 - yyin
 - yyout
 - yylex() → The name that flex gives to the scanner (co-)routine.